OGlou7/SITEprojet/README.md

 - **Where?**
   - A project done while in training at [Becode](https://github.com/becodeorg/)

 ## About the Project
-  Create a MultiPage Website
+  My First creation of a MultiPage Website

 ## Link to the final project